 - Technology audits

-- The bank has initiated the implementation of a universal banking app (UBA) solution and a mobile wallet management
+- The bank has initiated the implementation of a universal banking app (UBA) solution and mobile wallet management.

 BRAC banks’ extensive work towards uplifting SMEs and women entrepreneurs through TARA is an exceptional achievement.
 Through their course of helping SMEs, BRAC has achieved: